AverageJJJoe/TodoApp-1/docs/prd.md

 ### 3.1 Overall UX Vision

-TodoMorning embraces Apple's design philosophy: radical simplicity with obsessive attention to detail.
+TodoTomorrow embraces Apple's design philosophy: radical simplicity with obsessive attention to detail.
 The interface should feel native, polished, and invisible - users capture thoughts with zero friction, then forget about the app until the next evening.

 **Design Philosophy:**
 - **Apple Minimalism**: Clean white space, subtle shadows, native feel